Argandov/termbot/README.md

 ### Requirements

-- A valid OpenAI API key.
+- A valid OpenAI or Groq API key.
 - Python 3.x Installed
 - Python venv

 ### Environment Settings

-- Replace the value of the `OPENAI_API_KEY` variable in the provided `.env` file.
+- Replace the value API key variables in the provided `.env.example` file and `mv .env.example .env`.
-- Use the commands on line 24 to assign a home directory to your script interactively.
+- Change variables from the script to fit your needs (Groq Model, GPT Model, context folder).

 ## Usage